softwaresaved/eventure/README.md

 ## Contributing

-eventure is a collaborative project and we welcome suggestions and contributions
+eventure is a collaborative project and we welcome suggestions and contributions.
+We provide additional techical details in the TECHNICAL_DETAILS.md file.
+We hope one of the invitations below works for you, but if not, please let us know!

 :running: **I'm busy, I only have 1 minute**
 - Follow us on twitter @ _eventure